 Commercial real estate loans are a critical part of the economy for a couple of major reasons.

-- Second, because commercial real estate loans are typically much larger than residential real estate loans, they provide the bulk of income earned for commercial banks and other lenders that provide them.
+Second, because commercial real estate loans are typically much larger than residential real estate loans, they account for significant income for commercial banks and other lenders that provide them.

 Commercial real estate loans may be sought for various purposes.
-A company may be seeking to purchase office, warehouse, or manufacturing space; a business may look for financing to acquire rental property; a housing development company may need a real estate loan to fund a new development project.
+A company may wish to purchase an office, warehouse, or manufacturing space to operate their own business in – this is frequently called owner-occupied commercial real estate.
+Alternatively, an investor may look for financing to acquire a rental property that will generate cash flow.
+Lastly, a development company may need construction financing to fund a new development project.

 While there are dozens of specific financing structures that may be utilized in commercial real estate lending, broadly speaking, there are five major categories of commercial loans for real estate purchases – ordinary commercial real estate loans, seller-financed loans, bridge loans, loans obtained through the Small Business Administration (SBA), and hard money loans.